 What is Exile?
 What is it like to be a refugee?
 To be forced from your home?
 Arriving in a strange land and starting again from scratch?
 Walk in their shoes.

-An experiential workshop day in which we look into the whole phenomenon of asylum and the journey of exile.
-Using materials developed by the UN Refugee Agency, this day will put us into the shoes of a refugee on his or her journey to sanctuary.
+An experiential workshop day where participants looked into the phenomenon of asylum and the journey of exile.
+Using materials developed by the UN Refugee Agency, this day placed participants into the shoes of a refugee on his/her journey to sanctuary.

-All welcome / children should be accompanied by an adult.
-Exploring working with multi cultural migrant groups, these practical and hands-on sessions with stories at the heart take place at Fusion Arts, and run alongside sessions held at Campsfield House IRC.
+Exploring working with multi-cultural migrant groups, these practical sessions explored stories at the heart.
+Sessions took place at Fusion Arts, alongside sessions ran at Campsfield House IRC.